PX4/PX4-user_guide/en/peripherals/camera.md

 ### Geotagging

 Download/copy the logfile and images from the flight and point QGroundControl to them.
-Then click on "Start Tagging".
+Then click on **Start Tagging**.

 ![QGC Geotagging](../../assets/camera/qgc_geotag.png)